lmprice/santricity-webapi-pythonsdk/README.md

 To get started using the NetApp SANtricity WebAPI - Python SDK, access the ``api_client.py`` file and specify the host URL for your REST service.

+Here's a sample code for using NetApp SANtricity WebAPI - Python SDK:

 ```python
 #/usr/bin/python